 He assures me this is why I only have intermittent service.
 And, by the way, it has been intermittent all afternoon.
 I don’t know about the TV, because I don’t turn it on during the day.
 But the phone went out during a conversation.

 I’m sure the business I was calling thought I was just rude and hung up.
 Then the internet went out again.
 But in a few minutes came back on.
 So I’m writing as fast as my fingers will go before it happens again.

 All I know is I’m real tired of waiting at the end of a phone, and listening to please punch number such and such if you want such and such.
 If you want English, press such and such.
 And by the way, did you know you could resolve many of your problems quickly at the cable website without having to speak to a representative?

 If I hear that one more time, I am going to have to resort to breaking something.
 It won’t be anything inside.
 Maybe I will go outside and find sticks and break a bunch until I have gotten the anger out of my system.

 Maybe the dogs will think it’s a game and grab them up.
 Like they do plastic pots after I’ve planted the plant and set it aside, and they scoop them up like a valued treasure and run around the yard with them.
 Heads held high with their token prize as they circle the shed and run back around the fence garden.

 When was it we stopped getting actual people on the phone and had to oblige a recording?

-Worse than that is when I get a recording and I think it’s a person and I’m talking away until I realize I’m explaining my problem to a recording and then feel really foolish.
+Worse than that is when I get a recording and I think it’s a person and I’m talking away until I realize I’m explaining my problem to a recording, and then I feel really foolish.